lvvegaperdomo/WPSproject/README.md

 For each task there is a corresponding script to extract the necessary data and plot the relevant values.

-Please refer to WPSproject\documents\CSE413A-project.pdf to understand what each task is.
+Please refer to WPSproject\documents\project_description.pdf to understand what each task is.

 - Task 2:
 ```bash